-If you need practical learning alongside your distance-learning studies, opportunities may be provided for you to do workshops, field trips, laboratory work or even work placements.
-Face-to-face tutorials, residentials, summer schools etc are sometimes important parts of the course.
-Where there is a mixture of distance learning and other types of study, this is sometimes called ‘blended learning’.
+If you need to complete practical learning alongside your online study, opportunities may be provided for you to take part in workshops, field trips, laboratory work or even work placements.
+Face-to-face tutorials, residentials, summer schools etc are sometimes important parts of the course and some courses mix online learning with ‘residentials’ where students attend in-person for a whole weekend or for a couple of weeks at a certain point in the course.

 Providers and courses